shivanshdave/2020-432/classes/class16/README.md

 4. I've had to change the 432 Class Zoom sessions to no longer allow you to sign in before I do.
     - I will try to open each session at about 12:45 PM, and I will stay on the line until everyone else is gone after class.
 I changed this to stop accidental log-ins, and reduce the delay in Zoom processing the recordings.

-5. Chapters 19 and 20 of the [Class Notes](https://thomaselove.github.io/2020-432-book/) will appear as soon as possible.
+5. I added Chapter 19 to the [Class Notes](https://thomaselove.github.io/2020-432-book).
+    - Chapter 19 goes into more extensive detail on the models we'll discuss today and some additional options.
+    - Chapter 19 doesn't cover cross-validation for models with count outcomes.
+That's only in today's slides.
+    - I also revised Section 11.7.3 to fix a typo (replaced MSE with MAE.)

 6. Project 1 grading continues.
-I am hoping to have grades for you all by class time Thursday.
-It won't be sooner than that.
+I am hoping to have grades for you all by Thursday, and I'm very grateful to the TAs for helping me with the posters.
+Further bulletins as events warrant.

 7. To install the `countreg` package we'll use to build rootograms for count outcome model results today, type `install.packages("countreg", repos="http://R-Forge.R-project.org")` into the R Console within R Studio.